 Although Barnett's pro-wrestling influences and love for muscle cars and heavy metal is the perfect slice of Americana to get European fans buzzing, he has chosen to wear the German colors as a tribute to his roots in the country.

 While he hasn't gotten out and about in Hamburg yet, Barnett is planning to hit the town after his main event meeting at the Barclaycard Arena.

 "I haven't done much here," he admits, speaking today from the German city.

 "I walked by a metal bar the other night, but I didn't go in.
 Maybe when I'm finished I'll have a look around, but right now I can't risk getting sick or anything like that.
 Don't worry, I'll have my time with Hamburg after the fight."

-While Barnett is wearing the national colours of the event host nation on Saturday night, some may think Arlovski will be greeted more favourably as a European.
+While Barnett is wearing the national colors of the event host nation on Saturday night, some may think Arlovski will be greeted more favorably as a European.